danieldavilaaleman/HudsonBayMicrobiome/MetagenomicAnalysis/BinningMethods.md

 |>90 comp  <5 cont| 24 |

 # Remove contamination in obtained bins

+To remove contamination of the 85 bins obtained by *bin_refinement module of metaWRAP*, [MAGpurify](https://github.com/snayfach/MAGpurify) tool was implemented. **MAGpurify** runs individual modules to predict contamination contigs in each bin.
+The output is a file named *bin.#.cleaned.fa# without identified contaminated contigs using the script ```run_magpurify.sbatch```.
+The slurm output was remaned as ```magpurify_summary.out``` and a summary table was created using ```create_magpurify_table.sbatch```.

+QC using CheckM2 was run in the 85 cleaned bins to compare before and after cleaning tool.

 # Binning of single 18 enrichment metagenomic assemblies